Looking for an easy knit bonnet pattern? This one’s at the bottom of the post! Find even more photo prop patterns right here.

 jacob bonnet

-Knitting the Jacob Bonnet
+What You’ll Need to Knit the Jacob Bonnet

-• Yarn: KnitPicks Capra (a blend of 85% merino wool and 15% cashmere)
+• Yarn: KnitPicks Capra (affiliate link) – 85% merino wool, 15% cashmere

-• Needles: Size 6 (4mm) knitting needles
+• Needles: US size 6 (4mm) straight or circular needles

 jacob bonnet